DavidGiard/azure-function-demos/CosmosDBBindingDemo/README.md

 A set of Azure functions that demonstrate how to bind a Function to Azure CosmosDB.

-For a detailed explanation, see [davidgiard.com](http://davidgiard.com)
+See [this article](http://davidgiard.com/2018/11/21/CosmosDBBindingInAzureFunctions.aspx) For a detailed explanation of each function.

 ## Functions